How Adolescents and Young Adults Drink - and What Parents Can Do - and Why They Should

 Alcohol is ubiquitous in our society.
 It is the most widely used drug by adults in the U.S. and is so common and accepted that most people don't think of it as a drug.
 Likewise, alcohol is the number one drug of choice among American teens.
 Many parents used alcohol as teens, sometimes to excess, and came out "just fine".
 As adults, they use alcohol

-Parents should be aware that today's teen drinking occurs at more extreme levels than back in their day.
-It is not as much about chugging a few beers or gulping down sweet wine, as was the case when we were teens.
-Instead, teen drinking more often involves taking multiple shots or swigs from “handles” of hard liquor such as vodka, bourbon, whiskey, gin and scotch.
-This is often teens' first experience with alcohol.
+Parents should be aware that today's underage drinking occurs at more extreme levels than back in their day.
+It is not as much about chugging a few beers or gulping down sweet wine, as was the case when many of us parents were teens.
+Instead, youth drinking can involve taking multiple shots or swigs from “handles” of hard liquor such as vodka, bourbon, whiskey, gin and scotch.
+This is often their first experience with alcohol.

 It's no surprise that new products are constantly coming onto the market and many are made to entice youth.
-The latest craze is a flavored, low calorie low carb (100 calories and 2 grams of carbs/sugars) hard (vodka) seltzer in a can called White Claw Hard Seltzer.
+The most popular is a flavored, low calorie low carb (100 calories and 2 grams of carbs/sugars) hard seltzer in a can called White Claw Hard Seltzer.

 White Claw was introduced in 2016, dominates the hard seltzer industry and has become ubiquitous at teen parties.
 It comes in five fruit flavors and is owned by Mark Anthony Brands, which also owns Mike's Hard Lemonade.

-In addition to teens, White Claw is becoming more popular than wine among millennials and it's shaking up the alcohol industry.
+In addition to teens, hard seltzers have become more popular than wine among millennials and it's shaken up the alcohol industry.

-But when it comes to drinking alcohol, the old adage is true: it doesn’t matter what you drink, it’s really how much that counts.
-Teens often binge drink alcohol for the purpose of getting drunk - at times very drunk.
-When teens consume alcohol, it often is not done so wisely, or limited to one or two social drinks.
+So when it comes to drinking alcohol, the old adage is true: it doesn’t matter what you drink, it’s really how much that counts.
+Youth often binge drink alcohol for the purpose of getting drunk - at times very drunk.
+When they consume alcohol, it often is not done so wisely, or limited to one or two social drinks.
 "Responsible", “moderate”, “careful” and “prudent” do not typically describe adolescent drinking.
-Teens aren't wired that way.
-Instead they are wired for risk taking and their excessive use of alcohol can lead to dangerous behavior, including sexual assault, physical altercations, accidents leading to injury, alcohol poisoning and drunk driving resulting in death.
+They just aren't wired that way.
+Instead they're wired for risk taking and excessive amounts of alcohol can lead to dangerous behavior, including sexual assault, physical altercations, accidents leading to injury, alcohol poisoning and drunk driving resulting in death.
 Mixing alcohol and other drugs can be especially lethal.